 While the band still played sporadically, as time passed, the members focused on other outlets.
 Moggridge would relocate to Portland, OR, where he would end up working with Northwestern doom duo Bell Witch (singing on two albums) and eventually launching his solo acoustic-focused psych project Aerial Ruin.
 Meanwhile Carroll and Barnett would stay in San Francisco, with both players putting in time as members of Hammers of Misfortune.
 The busy Carroll played with a number of bands, scoring his most high-profile gig yet as the drummer for Death Angel for the past ten years.

 The trio’s long silence finally ended earlier this year when the band started posting an onslaught of old show flyers and press clippings from the ’90s and beyond on it’s Facebook page earlier this year.
 In April, the band headed up to Portland to record a new album with past producer/collaborator Guy Higbey.
-The band will offer a mix of old favorites and a preview of the new material at their first show in a decade at the SF Eagle.
+The band offered up a mix of old favorites and a preview of the new material this past July when the trio played its first show in a decade at the SF Eagle.